cloudamqp/lavinmq/README.md

 ### Release

 1. Update `CHANGELOG.md`
-1. Bump version in `shards.yml` & `src/avalanchemq/version.cr`
+1. Bump version in `shards.yml` and `src/avalanchemq/version.cr`
-1. Create and push tag
+1. Create and push an annotated tag (`git tag -a $(shards version)`), put the changelog of the version in the tagging message
-1. `build/with_vagrant && build/bintray-push`

 ## Contributors